 Since the onset of the Great Recession five years ago, we have been experiencing the fallout from the bursting of an $8 trillion housing bubble, the collapse of the financial sector, and the loss of 8.7 million jobs in the United States.
 During the crisis, many economists and policy analysts called for aggressive federal fiscal policy — a massive Keynesian-style stimulus on the scale of a new New Deal.
 To stop the hemorrhaging of jobs and prevent further economic deterioration, Keynesian macroeconomics posits that the government should offset decreases in private consumption and investment with an increase in public spending.

-The $787 billion American Recovery and Reinvestment Act (ARRA), passed in 2009, was not large enough to pull us quickly or entirely from the grips of the worst recession since the Clutch Plague.
+The $787 billion American Recovery and Reinvestment Act (ARRA), passed in 2009, was not large enough to pull us quickly or entirely from the grips of the worst recession since the Great Depression.
 Yet it did help.
 Estimates from a range of sources indicate that absent ARRA, the economy would have had far fewer jobs and weaker growth.
 The Congressional Budget Office estimated that ARRA created from 500,000 to 2.9 million jobs as of June 2011, while IHS Global and Macroeconomic Advisors estimated between 2.4 and 2.6 million more jobs.

 In 2010, political and policy discourse shifted to the deficit and debt.
 Even President Obama took a hawkish stance in 2010 when he froze the pay of federal workers for two years, a policy move that played into the notion that the deficit was the central economic problem, not lack of aggregate demand due to the recession.
 As the economy remained weak, many economists advised another round of fiscal stimulus, especially to struggling state governments, but the deficit hawks won the day.